raphaelpthibeault/risk/README.md

 ```bash
 make debug
 ```
 which will add the `-s -S` flags to the run command and open a remote target for gdb at `localhost:1234`.
-After running the command, with another shell launch gdb and use
-`target remote localhost:1234` to debug the qemu instance.
+After running the command, with another shell launch `gdb build/kernel.bin` and use `target remote localhost:1234` to debug the qemu instance.

 ## Features
 TODO